Letren v. Trans Union, LLC, 2017 WL 445237 (D. Md. February 2, 2017) – Judge Xinis

 The Court noted the factual inconsistency in all of the Plaintiff’s disputes and held that the Plaintiff simply did not demonstrate any genuine issue of material fact concerning the reasonableness of the Defendant’s procedures under Section 1681e(b).

 Examining the Plaintiff’s 15 U.S.C.
 1681i claim, the Court noted that the 4th Circuit has not specifically addressed whether Plaintiff must demonstrate inaccuracy of the report to sustain a Section 1681i claim but did note that a number of Courts had read that requirement into that section that that Judge Xinis agreed with that reasoning.
 Additionally, the Court noted that “to prevail on a section 1681i claim, a plaintiff must show (1.) that he disputed the accuracy on an item in her or her credit file; (2.) the CRA failed to conduct a reasonable investigation; and (3.) that a reasonable investigation by the CRA could have uncovered the inaccuracy.”

 In determining what constitutes a “reasonable investigation,” the Court noted that the 4th Circuit has weighed in on an analogous provision of the FCRA and held that to determine reasonableness, “the cost of verifying the accuracy of the information” should be weighed against “the possible harm of reporting inaccurate information.”
 The Court went on to hold that, though reasonableness is normally a jury question, summary judgment may be appropriate where a plaintiff fails to adduce evidence that would tend to prove that CRA’s reinvestigation was unreasonable.”

-In this particular case, Plaintiff complained to TransUnion about the reporting, TransUnion sent the disputes to Chase, which verified the account and consistently reported it at 120 days past due.
+In this particular case, the Plaintiff complained to TransUnion about the reporting.
+TransUnion sent the disputes to Chase, which verified the account and consistently reported it at 120 days past due.